uk-x-gov-software-community/uk-x-gov-cloud-community/index.md

 2. The cloud journeys of individual organisations that would not be readily available to other organisations
 3. Specific technical developments that might have a wider applicability but currently don't have that visibility

-Whilst we are in this early phease we are going to ask for a number of volunteers to form a planning and evaluation team, to help drive the content, evaluate the development of the community and shape its direction.
-If you want to be part of the planning and evalution group drop an email to the [GDS Cloud Strategy Team](mailto:cloud-strategy@digital.cabinet-office.gov.uk) and we'll reach out.
+Whilst we are in this early phase we are going to ask for a number of volunteers to form a planning and evaluation team, to help drive the content, evaluate the development of the community and shape its direction.
+If you want to be part of the planning and evaluation group drop an email to the [GDS Cloud Strategy Team](mailto:cloud-strategy@digital.cabinet-office.gov.uk) and we'll reach out.

 ### Logistics